 As mentioned, tinnitus can be caused by cell damage in the ear, resulting from age, loud noises, earwax blockage and changes to the ear bone.
 Other causes of tinnitus include:

-Symptoms of tinnitus include:
+Symptoms associated with tinnitus

 There are many factors that can contribute to not only tinnitus, but hearing loss as well.
 Some of them are unchangeable, but many of them are lifestyle factors, which you can control to improve your odds of not developing tinnitus.
 Risk factors of tinnitus include: